wp-plugins/spam-captcha/readme.txt

 == Description ==

-This plugins avoids spam actions on your websites by using captcha, and akismet API to detect spam
+This plugins avoids spam actions on your websites by using Captcha, and Akismet API to detect spam

+You may configure (for the captcha):
+* The color of the background
+* The color of the letters
+* The size of the image
+* The size of the letters
+* The slant of the letters
+* …

+= Localization =
+* Czech (thanks to Kumerson)
+* French (thanks to me)

 == Installation ==